STHobbes/First-FTC/README.md

 # First-FTC

 * status: Release
-* version: 0.90 - All the basic programming principles for drive are here.
+* version: 0.90 - All the basic programming principles for tractions are here.
 * TODO: The final versions are all in the android programming directory (ftc-app).
 Not all of these have been back-ported to blocks and on-bot-java (I will get to that).